digdilem/dartmoorwalking.org/content/post/2019-04-25/index.md

 1. The DTRG (Dartmoor Tinworking Research Group) Newsletter May 2020 No. 58 has a note on the "Kings Oven Stones" by Nick Walter on pages 9-10 that proposes a possible function for these stones.
 They could have been supports for a hand windlass that could have been used for raising loads from a small shaft in the nearby mine.

 2. The next issue of the same DTRG Newsletter, dated November 2020 No. 59, has a note on the "Kings Oven Stones" by Tom Greaves on page 19.
-The stones may have derive from a single stone that is now broken.
-The cut recesses could have house the base (wood or metal) of a flagpole.
+The stones may have derived from a single stone that is now broken.
+The cut recesses could have housed the base (wood or metal) of a flagpole.
 They are situated near the foundations of the larger of two ruined buildings which might have been the mine office.
 It is recorded that at least one mine in this area flew such a flag when they were actively working.

 ![This open green area is not King's Oven - it is the site of an old building.
 SX 67531 81367](11.jpg)